lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-sql-server-create-vm-with-powershell.md

 4. Run the following script to create the virtual machine.

-		New-AzureVM –ServiceName $svcname -VMs $vm1
+		New-AzureVM -ServiceName $svcname -VMs $vm1

->[AZURE.NOTE] For additional explanation and configuration options, see the **Build your command set** section in [Use Azure PowerShell to create and preconfigure Windows-based Virtual Machines](/documentation/articles/virtual-machines-ps-create-preconfigure-windows-vms).
+>[AZURE.NOTE] For additional explanation and configuration options, see the **Build your command set** section in [Use Azure PowerShell to create and preconfigure Windows-based Virtual Machines](/documentation/articles/virtual-machines-windows-classic-create-powershell/).

 ## Example PowerShell script

 The following script provides and example of a complete script that creates a **SQL Server 2014 SP1 Enterprise on Windows Server 2012 R2** virtual machine.
 If you use this script, you must customize the initial variables based on the previous steps in this topic.

 	# Customize these variables based on your settings and requirements:
-	$dcLocation = "East US"
+	$dcLocation = "China East"
 	$subscr="mysubscription"
 	$staccount="mystorageaccount"
 	$family="SQL Server 2014 SP1 Enterprise on Windows Server 2012 R2"
 	$svcname = "mycloudservice"
 	$vmname="myvirtualmachine"
 	$vmsize="A5"

 	# Set the current subscription and storage account
 	# Comment out the New-AzureStorageAccount line if the account already exists
-	Select-AzureSubscription -SubscriptionName $subscr –Current
+	Select-AzureSubscription -SubscriptionName $subscr -Current
 	New-AzureStorageAccount -StorageAccountName $staccount -Location $dcLocation
 	Set-AzureSubscription -SubscriptionName $subscr -CurrentStorageAccountName $staccount

 	# Select the most recent VM image in this image family:
 	$image=Get-AzureVMImage | where { $_.ImageFamily -eq $family } | sort PublishedDate -Descending | select -ExpandProperty ImageName -First 1

 	# Create the new cloud service; comment out this line if cloud service exists already:
 	New-AzureService -ServiceName $svcname -Label $svcname -Location $dcLocation

 	# Create the VM config:
 	$vm1=New-AzureVMConfig -Name $vmname -InstanceSize $vmsize -ImageName $image

 	# Set administrator credentials:
 	$cred=Get-Credential -Message "Type the name and password of the local administrator account."
 	$vm1 | Add-AzureProvisioningConfig -Windows -AdminUsername $cred.GetNetworkCredential().Username -Password $cred.GetNetworkCredential().Password

 	# Create the SQL Server VM:
-	New-AzureVM –ServiceName $svcname -VMs $vm1
+	New-AzureVM -ServiceName $svcname -VMs $vm1

 ## Connect with remote desktop